 - Outside-Context Problem: To the Speed Force of all characters.
 Turns out the Spectre's powers do not mix well with the Speed Force which culminated in it ceasing to exist.

 - Physical God: They are the closest thing we get, save for actual gods, being Reality Warpers who can match up to a multiverse destroying Cosmic Entity.

 - Power Echoes: As the Spectre, Oliver's voice gains a reverb effect.

-- Reality Warping: A fairly low-scale one as examples of this goes, as while there's a lot they can do, they don't seem to be without restrictions on their powers.
+- Reality Warping: A somewhat limited one as examples of this goes, as while there's a lot they can do, they don't seem to be without restrictions on their powers.
 So far the feats they've displayed are: Teleportation across universes and time, unlocking a speedster's powers to give them full access to the Speed Force, fighting on even ground against another Cosmic Entity, and the most impressive one being recreating a destroyed Multiverse (albeit with some assistance) after it got obliterated with antimatter.

 - Summon Bigger Fish: Even the Monitor could not defeat the Anti-Monitor, so Oliver as the Spectre is brought in to finish the job.

 First Appearance: "Crisis on Infinite Earths, Part Three" (The Flash 6x9)